ValeriHristov/Introduction-to-Programming/Tasks.md

   - Evey living cell with two or three living neighbours stays alive for the next turn.
   - Every dead cell with exactly three living neighbours comes back to live.

   Your task is to simulate this game.
 The initial state of the surface should be hard-coded.
 On every turn the state of the     cells should be written to the console: 'X' for a living cell, ' ' for a dead cell.

+1.TODO: Islands

 ## Functions and recursion